 Phase two of research (2022-now)

-In this blog, Dr Fanni Gyurko (Research Associate at the University of Glasgow School of Law) shows how the National Consultation exercise is instrumentalised to legitimise state capture in Hungary.…
+In this blog, Dr Fanni Gyurko (Research Associate, University of Glasgow School of Law) shows how the National Consultation exercise is instrumentalised to legitimise state capture in Hungary.
+When arriving to…

 Devi Pillay is a research fellow at GI ACE and a research associate at the Public Affairs Research Institute (PARI) in South Africa.
 She was previously a researcher and analyst…